Streamlining Housekeeping Tasks

-If the optional housekeeper-phone interface is installed, the housekeeper can press a key on the in-room phone to indicate they have started cleaning.
+With the mobile housekeeping module, room attendants can use a tablet to display their cleaning schedules and mark when cleans are started and completed.
+Alternatively, if the optional housekeeper phone interface is installed, the housekeeper can press a key on the in-room phone to indicate they have started cleaning.
 This stamps the clean start time into the housekeeping history file.
 Housekeepers can press a different key to indicate they have completed the clean, which stamps the end time and marks the room ready to inspect.
 Reports are then available showing the actual cleaning time per room, as well as the expected cleaning time and variance.

 The housekeepers change the room status from dirty to ready to inspect as rooms are cleaned.
 The inspection step is optional and can be turned off so rooms can go directly from dirty to clean.
 The room status can be changed various ways, as follows:

-The housekeeper can use the phone in the room to directly change the room status using RDP’s optional phone-housekeeping interface.
+- The housekeeper can use the phone in the room to directly change the room status using RDP’s optional phone housekeeping interface.
 For example, the housekeeper may dial “*2” to change the room to ready to inspect.
-This changes the room status immediately and is the most efficient procedure.
+This changes the room status immediately.
 It also stamps the ending time for the clean into the housekeeping history files.

-The housekeeper can call the front desk or the housekeeping department to ask them to change the room status using the Housekeeping Status screen above.
+- The housekeeper can call the front desk or the housekeeping department to ask them to change the room status using the Housekeeping Status

 If your property uses an inspector, the system prints reports of rooms Ready to Inspect.
 After the room is inspected, the inspector has the following options:

-The inspector can mark the room as clean, using the phone in the room.
-If the optional housekeeper-phone interface is installed, this action will also stamp the time the inspector finished into the housekeeping history file.
+- The inspector can mark the room as clean, using the phone in the room.
+If the optional housekeeper-phone interface, this action will also stamp the time the inspector finished into the housekeeping history file.
 This allows you to view reports showing how much time elapsed between when the housekeeper marked the room as ready to inspect and the inspector finished.

 Housekeeping is a 24-hour job at many hotels.
 For example: